joseprl89/BitbucketPRAnalysis/README.md

 * Android Studio or IntellijIDEA

-## Running an analysis on your Bitbucket repo
+## Running an analysis on your BitBucket repo

 You can analyse a repo by running the Command-Line Interface scripts available.
 They will request credentials and the repository address and then run the analysis.